Aarception/Mo-information-security-portfolio/README.md

 ![el](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/Clones_same_period.png)

-Finally, I am sending those ecosystem letters tomorrow and a Board, this time with affirmative duty.
+Finally, I am sending those ecosystem letters tomorrow with the last undisclosed piece of evidence that will not be presented to the institution, considering there is no mechanism to receive a structural signal to resolve it.

-I don't want money or anything from the institution.
-I wanted a fair opportunity and all hope of that disappeared on April 28.
-The rest has just been attempting to understand why there is such resistance to doing the right, correct, and lawful thing on something that has been established beyond doubt.
-That's a governance issue and it was traversed.

-The story for America here isn't the credential; it is the response to resolution and it is not couldn't process, there was processing and even action.
-I'll leave it to America to answer what they see.
-That's their children and relatives and neighbors whose hopes and aspirations are treated this way.

 ---